AstroTech-666/Automated-Wildfire-Detection-System/README.md

-# 🔥 Wildfire Detection – Fighting Fires with AI
+# 🔥 Automated Wildfire Detection System
 Welcome to the **Wildfire Detection Research** repository!
 Here, we're on a mission to revolutionize wildfire prevention using the power of **computer vision**.
 Our research focuses on training an advanced **object detection model** to accurately spot fire and smoke in images—because early detection can mean the difference between safety and disaster.

 <p align="center">